Percy Tau transfer news: Club Brugge loan Bafana Bafana star from Brighton & Hove Albion | Goal.com

 "This is a great move for Percy.
 It’s a step up to the next level in Belgium, and he also has the prospect of Champions League football," Ashworth told Brighton's website.

-"It comes off the back of an impressive African Cup of Nations campaign with South Africa, and will give Percy the opportunity to further develop his undoubted talent," he said.
+"It comes off the back of an impressive African Cup of Nations campaign with South Africa, and will give Percy the opportunity to further develop his undoubted talent."

 Tau spent last season on loan at Royale Union Saint-Gilloise after failing to get a UK work permit following his move from Mamelodi Sundowns.

-This was after a season which saw him find the back the net 11 times in 34 games while also registering a staggering 13 assists.
+This was after a season which saw him find the back the net 11 times in 34 games while also registering 13 assists.